“Si, she cook and cleans. What more do you need her to do?”

 “Mrs Hayden will be the one to interview you.
 You must impress her.”

 Siena slumped back into the seat as she stared out of the car window.
 The sky looked cloudy and glum.
-They had been on the road for 2 hours now, she was getting restless.
+They had been on the road for two hours now, she was getting restless.

 “Diego.
 Do you live far from the apartment?”
 Siena was nervous to hear the answer.
 She would prefer to have someone close to her.